heathermiller/dist-prog-book/chapter/4/dist-langs.md

 When a tranformation is performed, a new graph is created.
 In this way, fault tolerance in GraphX can be executed the same way as it is in vanilla Spark; when a fault happens, the series of computations is remembered and re-executed.

+A key feature of GraphX is that it is a DSL library built on top of a GPL library.
+Because it uses the general purpose computing framework of Spark, arbitrary MapReduce jobs may be performed in the same program as more specific graph operations.
+In other graph-processing frameworks, results from a graph query would have to be written to disk to be used as input to a general purpose MapReduce job.

+With GraphX, if you can structure your application logic as a series of graph operations, an implementation may be created on top of RDD's.
+Because many real-world applications, like social media "connections," are naturally expressed as graphs, GraphX can be used to create a highly scalable, fault-tolerant implementation.

 ### Which is best?
 Why?

 MR vs Actors: depends on problem, solution